The best things to do in Morzine in summer

 The walk takes around 1.5 hours.
 You can then either catch the Balad’Aulps bus back to Morzine or take the Chavannes lift back up into the mountains, and walk along the high path to your original start point and then catch the Pleney cable car back down.

-Morzine to Avoriaz
+2. Morzine to Avoriaz

 Take the Super Morzine cable car from Morzine and then the Zore chairlift.
 At the top you’re up on a ridge with some amazing views towards Morzine.
 And it’s about an hour’s walk through the forest to the neighbouring ski resort town of Avoriaz.

-There’s no easy way to get back to Morzine from Avoriaz so you’ll have to retrace your steps – double check timings if you want to catch the Zore chairlift back down though as it’s only available for pedestrians to descend at certain times.
+There’s no easy way to get back to Morzine from Avoriaz so you’ll have to retrace your steps – double check timings if you want to catch the Zore chairlift back down though as it’s only available for pedestrians to descend at certain specified times.

-Morzine to St Jean d’Aulps
+3. Morzine to St Jean d’Aulps

 It takes around 1 hour 40 minutes to reach St Jean and then it’s another 15 minutes’ walk up through the town to the Abbey.
-The ruins are well worth a visit and there’s a café where you can get lunch before catching the bus back to Morzine, which stops just outside.
+The ruins are worth a visit and there’s a café where you can get lunch before catching the bus back to Morzine, which stops just outside.

-The Lac de Montriond
+4. Lac de Montriond

 Take the bus from Morzine to Lake Montriond, where you can swim, kayak or paddleboard on the lake.
 There are couple of restaurants for lunch, including a good crêperie.
 It’s an easy 30-minute circuit around the perimeter of the lake, but you can extend it by following the path at the far end up to the Ardent waterfall (around 40 minutes each way).